Estimated reading time: 13 minutes

 Testing Your Conversion Process

 A ton of traffic doesn’t mean a ton of conversions.
-If you’re going to pay for that traffic through hard work, agency help, content creation and so on, you want to ensure you get the ROI you need.
-With this in mind, you always test your landing page for stronger conversion points.
+If you’re going to pay for that traffic through hard work, agency help, content creation, and so on, you want to ensure you get the ROI you need.
+With this in mind, always test your landing page for stronger conversion points.

-Each step above is an important part of the conversion process; the link itself draws them in, the call to action (and thank you) completes the process.
+Each step above is an important part of the conversion process; the link itself draws them in, and the call to action (and thank you) completes the process.
 If you’re not getting the ROI, test each area of your landing page one at a time for better conversions and higher returns.

 Having said that, it IS possible.
 While it may require a little time investment on your part, there are two things that will make a huge difference in any marketing campaign with a preferred landing page as the focus.